-300 Fundamentals of Leadership (4)
+300 Fundamentals of Leadership (3)

 A study of the techniques of military instruction with emphasis on the fundamentals of educational psychology, leadership development at the small unit level using case studies in psychological, physiological, and sociological factors which affect human behavior.
 Students are given the opportunity to develop speaking and writing techniques.
+Completion of the ROTC basic course or permission of the instructor is a prerequisite to enrollment.

 ROTC students only.
-Study and practical exercises which emphasize the leader's role in directing and coordinating the efforts of individuals and small units in the execution of offensive and defensive tactical missions.
+Study and practical exercise which emphasize the leader's role in directing and coordinating the efforts of individuals and small units in the execution of offensive and defensive tactical missions.